Showing posts with label fertility cults. Show all posts

 Inanna and Ishtar and the Tale of Tammuz

-As we move closer to Resurrection Sunday we will be seeing more memes about Ishtar, Nimrod, Semiramis and Tammuz in order to tie the Resurrection of Christ Jesus to pagan myths.
+As we move closer to Resurrection Sunday we see more memes about Ishtar, Nimrod, Semiramis and Tammuz in order to tie the Resurrection of Christ Jesus to pagan myths.

 These are absolute garbage.